pnp/blog/content/post/introduction-to-json.md

 ## Schema support

-It\'s often helpful to impose some structure on your JSON, specifying which name/value pairs are required and what value types they should contain.
-That\'s the role of [JSON Schema](https://github.com/BobGerman/BlogArticles/blob/dev/Intro%20to%20JSON).
+It's often helpful to impose some structure on your JSON, specifying which name/value pairs are required and what value types they should contain.
+That's the role of [JSON Schema](https://github.com/BobGerman/BlogArticles/blob/dev/Intro%20to%20JSON).
 This allows validating the JSON and offering features such as intellisense.